gammapy/gammapy/docs/data/dm.rst

 Classes
 -------

 Gammapy helps with data management using a multi-layered set of classes.
 The job of the DataManager and DataStore is to make it easy and fast to locate files and select subsets of observations.

-* The `~gammapy.obs.DataManager` represents a configuration (usually read from a YAML file) of directories and index files specifying where data is available locally and remotely and in which formats.
+* The `~gammapy.data.DataManager` represents a configuration (usually read from a YAML file) of directories and index files specifying where data is available locally and remotely and in which formats.
-* The `~gammapy.obs.DataStore` represents data files in a given directory and usually consists of two things: a `~astropy.table.Table` that contains the location, content, size, checksum of all files and a `~gammapy.obs.ObservationTable` that contains relevant parameters for each observation (e.g. time, pointing position, ...)
+* The `~gammapy.data.DataStore` represents data files in a given directory and usually consists of two things: a `~astropy.table.Table` that contains the location, content, size, checksum of all files and a `~gammapy.data.ObservationTable` that contains relevant parameters for each observation (e.g. time, pointing position, ...)
 * The actual data and IRFs are represented by classes, e.g. `~gammapy.data.EventList` or `~gammapy.irf.EffectiveAreaTable2D`.